hashirshoaeb/home/README.md

 ## Setup And Deployment 🔧

+1. To Get Started, create a new repository with name \<your-username>.github.io
-1. To Get Started, Fork this repository to your GitHub account:
+1. Fork this repository to your GitHub account:
 2. Clone the forked repo from your account using:

    ```bash